kanizmadix/Formula1/README.md

-# Formula 1 Data Science Project
+# Formula 1 Data Science Final Year Project

 This project is made from data taken from various resources largly from kaggle and official formula 1 website.